-During the year ended 31 December 2022, the Audit Committee also reviewed the independence of PwC, as well as the objectivity and effectiveness of the audit process.
+During the reported period, the Audit Committee also reviewed the independence of PwC, as well as the objectivity and effectiveness of the audit process.
 It reviewed the audit fees and the fees for non-audit services payable to PwC.
-Having considered the performance and independence of PwC, the Audit Committee recommended to the Board on the re-appointment of PwC as the external auditor, which will be considered by the shareholders of the Company at the forthcoming annual general meeting.
+The Audit Committee considered PwC to be independent and PwC, in accordance with applicable professional ethical standards, provided the Audit Committee written confirmation of its independence and objectivity for 2023.

-To assist the Board in assessing the overall governance, risk management and internal control framework and maintaining effective risk management and internal control systems, in the year ended 31 December 2022, the Audit Committee also reviewed the process by which the Group evaluated its control environment and managed significant risks (including sustainability risks).
-It received and considered the risk management report, the composite risk register, the risk heat map as well as the presentation of the Management on their review with respect to the effectiveness of the risk management and internal control systems of the Group.
-It also reviewed the adequacy of resources, staff qualifications and experience, training programmes and budget of the Group's accounting, internal audit and financial reporting functions.
+To assist the Board in assessing the overall governance, financial reporting, risk management and internal control framework and maintaining effective risk management and internal control systems covering all material controls, including strategic, financial, operational and compliance controls, in the year ended 31 December 2023, the Audit Committee reviewed the process by which the Group evaluated its control environment and managed significant risks (including cyber risks).
+It received, considered and provided feedback on the risk management report, the composite risk register, the risk heat map, the presentations of the Internal Audit GM and Management on their review with respect to the effectiveness of the risk management and internal control systems of the Group.
+Based on these reviews, the Audit Committee concurred with Management confirmation that such systems are effective and adequate.
+It also reviewed and was satisfied with the adequacy of resources, qualifications and experience, of the Group's accounting, internal audit and financial reporting functions, and their training programmes and budget.

-In addition, the Audit Committee reviewed, in conjunction with the Group's internal audit, the 2022 work plans and resource requirements, and deliberated on the reports regarding the effectiveness of risk management and internal controls in the business operations of the Group.
+In addition, the Audit Committee reviewed, in conjunction with GMSD, the 2023 work plans and resource requirements, and deliberated on the reports regarding the effectiveness of risk management and internal control systems (including cyber risks) in the business operations of the Group.
 Furthermore, it also considered the reports from the Group's legal department ("GLD") on the Group's material litigation proceedings and compliance status on key legal and regulatory requirements.
 These reviews and reports were taken into consideration by the Audit Committee when it made its recommendation to the Board for approval of the consolidated financial statements.
-During the year ended 31 December 2022, the Audit Committee also received periodic presentations on, and reviewed, the compliance status of the Group with respect to the Corporate Governance Code as well as other corporate governance topics, including the Group's policies and practices on compliance with the legal and regulatory requirements, and ensured that any deviation from the Corporate Governance Code was properly explained and disclosed in this report.
-In December 2022, the Audit Committee also reviewed and recommended to the Board the updates to certain corporate governance policies, including the Code of Conduct, Anti-Fraud and Anti-Bribery Policy, Whistleblowing Policy, Policy on Securities Dealings and Handling of Confidential and Price-sensitive Inside Information, and Shareholders Communication Policy, as well as the continuous adoption of other corporate governance policies.
+During the year ended 31 December 2023, the Audit Committee also received periodic presentations on, and reviewed, the compliance status of the Group with respect to the Corporate Governance Code as well as other corporate governance topics, including the Group's policies and practices on compliance with the legal and regulatory requirements, and ensured that any deviation from the Corporate Governance Code was properly explained and disclosed in this report.
+In June 2023, the Audit Committee reviewed and recommended to the Board updates to its terms of reference.
+In December 2023, the Audit Committee also reviewed and recommended to the Board the updates to certain corporate governance policies, including Anti-Fraud and Anti-Bribery Policy and Whistleblowing Policy, as well as the continuous adoption of other corporate governance policies.
 It has also received the updated report on the CPD training of the Directors.

 The Audit Committee, on behalf of the Board, also conducted a review of the implementation and effectiveness of the Shareholders Communication Policy.
-Having considered the multiple channels of communication and engagement in place (see the section headed "Relationship with Shareholders and Other Stakeholders" on pages 62 to 66 of this report), the Audit Committee is satisfied that the Shareholders Communication Policy has been properly implemented during the year ended 31 December 2022 and is effective.
+Having considered the multiple channels of communication and engagement in place (see the section headed "Relationship with Shareholders and Other Stakeholders" on pages 63 to 66 of this report), the Audit Committee is satisfied that the Shareholders Communication Policy has been properly implemented during the year ended 31 December 2023 and is effective.